spencercrissman/Courier/Documentation/CommonIssues.md

 And copy to /bin

+###Courier cannot pacage data type, Could not load assembly for type
+*Caused by* Courier not able to find a data types assembly or .cs class file which contains the Interface used by the data type

+*How to spot* Courier returns "cannot package GUID from datatypes provider"

+*Solution* Make sure you have all your datatype dependencies in place, usually its ucomponents and similiear projects that are missing dlls, also, if you dont use a datatype, delete it from your site, so you dont accidently transfer a broken datatype.
+Make sure to clear courier cache and restart application.

 ###Courier cannot package items on V4
 *Caused by:* Missing dlls or dlls from the wrong courier version